sunnyhasija/sunny-website/content/authors/admin/_index.md

 bio: My research interests include the use of AI and Machine learning in Supply Chain Decision Making.

 interests:
-- Supply Chain Management
+- Supply Chain Costs
-- Artificial Intelligence
+- Artificial Intelligence use in Decision Making
 - Technology Trust

 education: